-- How important is nutrition for the provision of energy and growth during the lifespan stage of youth? - What factors affect the health and individual human development of Australia's children?
-Biology, behavioural factors, physical and social environments, physical, social, emotional and intellectual changes ... what happens as we grow? - What is Australia's Healthcare System?
+- How important is nutrition for the provision of energy and growth during the lifespan stage of youth? - What factors affect health and development of Australians?
+Physical, social, mental, ethical and spiritual dimensions...
+How do these impact on our growth? - What is Australia's Healthcare System?
 And what makes it unique? - Why do we age?
 And how does this affect the Australian Health Care system?